To become an architect in Minnesota, you must satisfy:

 An education requirement, an NAAB Accredited Professional Degree (B.Arch or M.Arch)

 An experience requirement, through the Architectural Experience Program (AXP)

 And an examination requirement, the Architect Registration Examination (ARE)

-The University of Minnesota School of Architecture is currently the only accredited school in Minnesota from which students can graduate with a degree that will allow them to become licensed architects in the state of Minnesota.
+The University of Minnesota School of Architecture and Dunwoody College of Technology are the only accredited schools in Minnesota from which students can graduate with a degree that will allow them to become licensed architects in the state of Minnesota.

 The Architectural Experience Program (AXP) identifies the comprehensive experience that is essential for the independent practice of architecture.
 The program includes 96 tasks that are typically performed in six experience areas.
 Individuals can potentially begin to earn AXP experience after graduating from high school.